Antique Canning Jars: Identification & Value (Expert Guide)

 • Scratches, chips, or staining from a long period of time and usage

-What’s the History of Canning Jars and How Did They Evolve?
+Interesting History of Canning Jars

 Although the first tin can was invented in 1810, the canning process for food preservation was developed by Nicolas Appert, a French chef, in the late 18th century.
 By the early 19th century, glass bottles and jars were being used for canning.

-But since these jars used wax or cork sealing, they were prone to spoilage.
+However, since these jars used wax or cork sealing, they were prone to spoilage.
 In 1958, John Landis Mason solved this problem by inventing the screw-threaded glass jar with a zinc lid that we know as Mason Jars.
 Handmade and safer, these jars fetch good returns even today!

 In the next few years, the Mason Jar went under many variations.
 During the late 19th and early 20th century, different makers worked to make the jars more secure and accessible by making wide-mouth jars and airtight seals.
 Although newer, even these jars are in demand as they are now rare.

-5 Main Types of Antique Canning Jars
+5 Main Types of Antique Canning Jars & Their Values

 As we saw, different makers worked on different aspects of canning jars and came up with different types.
 Let’s explore all these types and their base values: